World Series Baseball

 Praises and gripes

-The new viewpoint and pitching interface are fantastic.
-While all previous baseball games have you steer the ball after releasing it, WSB has you decide on a pitch beforehand.
+While most earlier baseball games have you control the ball after releasing it, World Series Baseball makes you decide on a pitch beforehand.
 Choose a location, pitch type, and one of three speeds, and let it rip.
+Forget magically “steering” the ball and defying physics.
+You actually pitch in this game.

 The whole scene has an unusual washed out color to it, like the game is a living baseball card from the 70s.
 It may look “off” to some people, but I like it.